datarevenue-berlin/OpenMLOps/tutorials/basic-usage-of-jupyter-mlflow-and-prefect.md

-# Creating a basic machine learning system on Open MLOps
+# Creating a basic machine learning system on OpenMLOps

-Now that you've [set up your Open MLOps](https://github.com/datarevenue-berlin/OpenMLOps/blob/master/tutorials/set-up-open-source-production-mlops-architecture-aws.md) architecture, you'll want to build something with it to see how all the pieces fit together.
+Now that you've [set up your OpenMLOps](https://github.com/datarevenue-berlin/OpenMLOps/blob/master/tutorials/set-up-open-source-production-mlops-architecture-aws.md) architecture, you'll want to build something with it to see how all the pieces fit together.
 Let's start with a simple machine learning model to predict wine quality ratings, based on the properties of the wine.
 Specifically, we will

 * Use JupyterHub to write code to fetch the data, process it, and train a model
 * Create an experiment on MLFlow so that we can keep track of different models and parameters
 * Set up Prefect tasks to fetch the data periodically, retrain the model, and register the results with MLFlow

-In a later tutorial, we will extend this project to use some of the other services that make up Open MLOps.
+In a later tutorial, we will extend this project to use some of the other services that make up OpenMLOps.

 ## Accessing the services